Junkers G 24: Development

-Junkers continued to build the G24/G23 as a tri-motor, because the ruse to circumvent the Allied restrictions also had the benefit that the plane could fly, and even climb, with one engine out.
+Junkers continued to build the G 24/G 23 as a tri-motor, because the ruse to circumvent the Allied restrictions also had the benefit that the plane could fly, and even climb, with one engine out.
 In 1925 most airliners were single-engined, since one big engine will usually be more efficient than several small ones.
-Twin-engine types could not maintain altitude with an engine out, unless they were so overpowered that the airlines could not afford to operate them (similarly to how twinjets were impractical on long-range routes before 1980s, and how trijets were used instead).
+Twin-engine types could not maintain altitude with an engine out, unless they were so overpowered that the airlines could not afford to operate them (similarly to how twinjets were impractical on long-range routes before the 1980s, and how trijets were used instead).
 A tri-motor did not have to be so grossly overpowered, to be able to fly with one engine out.

-On May 1, 1926 newly formed German airline Deutsche Luft Hansa started flying passengers on the route Berlin – Königsberg at night using G24 aircraft ('Wagner' page 232 'Seifert' page 376).
+On 1 May 1926, the newly formed German airline Deutsche Luft Hansa started flying passengers on the route Berlin – Königsberg at night using its G 24 fleet.
 This was the first time any airline, anywhere in the world, flew passengers at night.
 Previously airlines had flown only mail and freight after dark.
-If an engine failed, the pilot bailed out by parachute, since a forced landing in the dark is too dangerous.
-The Junkers G24 could carry passengers, since there would not be any forced landings.
-The G24s of Luft Hansa also had blind flying instruments and radio navigation (with the radio operator sitting in the passenger cabin, as there was no room in the open two seat cockpit).
+If an engine failed, the pilot bailed out by parachute, since a forced landing in the dark was then considered to be too dangerous.
+The G 24 could carry passengers, since there would not be any forced landings.
+The G 24s operated by Luft Hansa also had blind flying instruments and radio navigation (with the radio operator sitting in the passenger cabin, as there was no room in the open two seat cockpit.

 The aircraft was manufactured in three main batches, with different engine alternatives.
 Between 1925 and 1929, at least 72 aircraft were manufactured, 26 of which went to Luft Hansa.
 The G 24 managed to set a number of aviation records involving pay loads.
 Fritz Horn flew 2,020 km (1,256 mi) with a payload of 1,000 kg (2,200 lb) on 14 h 23 min, having an average speed of 140 km/h (90 mph), setting a new world record.

 On 24 July 1926, two G 24s became famous after having flown the 20,000 km (12,400 mi) route between Berlin and Peking in just 10 stops.
 This flight ended on 8 September.
 It was initially meant that they would fly all the way to Shanghai, but they were prevented by military conflicts.
 On 26 September 1926, the two aircraft landed again in Berlin.
 Later during the year, a trans-Euro-Asiatic line was created.